 As I walked along the water’s edge, I could hear a boat engine following behind me in the darkness all the way up to the slipway at the boatyard.

-‘Alright, Tone,’ came a voice from the darkness.
-It was one of the local fishermen.
+A voice from the darkness.
+One of the local fishermen.
 ‘See that shooting star fly into Moel Famau?’

 ‘Yup.
 What did you wish for?’